 B) Payment to settle the Trade Payables on 28th December, 20XX

-Therefore, we can infer from the above entries that Trade Payables GL nullifies, and the resulting net transaction is nothing but a debit to Purchases A/c and corresponding credit to Bank A/c
+Therefore, we can infer from the above entries that Trade Payables GL nullifies, and the resulting net transaction is nothing but a debit to Purchases A/c and a corresponding credit to Bank A/c

 Cash Basis Journal Entries